MuertoGB/SMCTool/README.md

 ## Disclaimers

 I'm not responsible if you do something wrong, if you're here I expect you to know what you're doing.
-Where I do my utmost to verify all information to my best ability, I'm also not responsible for any mistakes my end either.
+Where I do my utmost to verify all information to my best ability, I'm not responsible for any mistakes my end either.

 This is **not** a magical 'fix my Mac' tool, it has a specific purpose, which is flashing correct payloads to a System Management Controller with incorrect firmware. **Do not** flash your SMC if you have no reason to.

 ## Acknowledgements:

-Startup manager icon by [KBuHT](https://macosicons.com/#/u/KBuHT) on macOSicons.
+> 🖼 Startup manager icon by [KBuHT](https://macosicons.com/#/u/KBuHT) on macOSicons.\

-💡 This project is based on the work from  [logi.wiki](https://logi.wiki/index.php?title=SMC_flashing).\
+> 💡 This project is based on the work from  [logi.wiki](https://logi.wiki/index.php?title=SMC_flashing).\
-🎥 SMC Tool tested by Paul L Daniels on [YouTube](https://www.youtube.com/watch?v=q8LEh8C4iYo).
+>🎥 SMC Tool tested by Paul L Daniels on [YouTube](https://www.youtube.com/watch?v=q8LEh8C4iYo).

-## Donate

-Donations do not go into my own pocket, they go back into research and development of applications to help others in the repair community.
-If you'd like to make a donation for my work, please [see here](https://www.buymeacoffee.com/Muerto).

 ## Thanks